github/explore/topics/fastapi/index.md

 ---

 **FastAPI** is a high-performance, easy-to-learn, fast-to-code Python 3.7+ framework ready for production.
 It boasts performance on par with NodeJS and Go, thanks to Starlette and Pydantic.
 FastAPI is intuitive and standards-based, following API standards like OpenAPI (previously known as Swagger) and JSON Schema.

-# Other resources
-- For more information, visit the [official FastAPI GitHub repository](https://github.com/tiangolo/fastapi)